DPSEve/Math5800Spring2020/README.md

 - [Reinforcement Learning by Sutton and Barto](https://mitpress.mit.edu/books/reinforcement-learning-second-edition) A fundamental book on reinforcement learning, the primary machine learning topic for teaching machines to learn games.

+- [The Evolution of Trust](https://ncase.me/trust/?fbclid=IwAR3uoShZ-giU7EKBdFjXNgGbRrnGIH4IzXjy5bE2pe8KdEnGFXt9sqxrAQg) A game theoretic exercise that explores "trust" in a multi-agent setting.
+While not strictly machine learning, it shows how different interacting policies can lead to different outcome, and some of the pitfalls of fixed policies.

 - Games and Decisions by Luce and Raiffa.
       {Chris: This is an older text by Dover that Chris has read.
-It goes over the mathematical fundamentals of combinatorial game theory, includes definitions and descriptions for zero-sum games, imperfecti information, et cetera.
+It goes over the mathematical fundamentals of combinatorial game theory, includes definitions and descriptions for zero-sum games, imperfect information, et cetera.
 A more modern reference incorporating algorithms and machine learning would be good.}